Diocesan Pastoral Council

 • Foster unity and shared mission among our communities

-Walking together in Hope
+Walking together in hope

 The DPC plays a vital role in our journey of synodality – walking together as a Church that listens, learns, and responds with love.
 Rooted in prayer and guided by the Gospel, the DPC helps shape our diocese, that is truly missionary and Christ-centred.